kabirtomer/studyportal/README.md

 -----------------------------------------------------------------------------------------
 How to approve and disapprove requests?
 Go to /studapp/approve and accept or reject each request
 PS: You must be logged in to do that ;)

+Tracking: Tracking and Page hits are currently implemented in two ways:
+1. Google Analytics - Currently, Google analytics is operational for **www.cse.iitd.ac.in/devclub/studyportal**
+2. Admin Panel - Course Page hits can also be found from the admin panel.
+Go to the requisite course code and check the pagehits field :)